CristianSwift/Seaflow-Machine-Learning/README.md

 A note on directories:  these notebooks use git as a way to locate the nessecary files, but if you have these files outside of a repository you will need to substitute your own directory paths.

+If you pulled directly from the repository, you should have all the data already and you can skip notebooks 00-03, which are querying and ingesting the data.

-- Notebook 00: run every cell as you go this whole notebook should be able to be ran without modification, but the query will take anywhere between /n 5-30 minutes to run depending on your internet connection and write speed.
+- Notebook 00: run every cell as you go
+This whole notebook should be able to be ran without modification, but the query will take anywhere between 5-30 minutes to run depending on your internet connection and write speed.
+This notebook queries data from Simons CMAP Darwin climatalogical data.

 - Notebook 01: run every cell
+this notebook ingests PAR data and combines the SeaFlow/CMAP data and the PAR cruise data into one file.

 - Notebook 02: run every cell
+This notebook cleans up the combined data for use in the RF models.

 - Notebook 03: run every cell
+This notebook lets us take a look at the data and make sure all the data types are functional for the RF models

 - Notebook(s) 04: run each notebook in the '04_Populations-model-fitting' folder in order, starting with '01_model-preparation.ipynb'.
 You may have to change the file directories on 02-05 to fit your system.

 - Notebook 05: run every cell - this notebook will compare the random forest predictions to known cruise data.

 ### RF_models
 Contains joblib files of the developed sklearn RandomForestRegressor() models for each plankton population.
+These can be pulled from this folder into your own notebook.

 ### data
 contains two folders, original and modified
 - original: all data loaded into python notebooks that have not been previously manipulated in this project, including Simon CMAP data queried in notebook 00_cmap-querys.
-- modified: all data that has been previouslt manipulated in this project, usually are saved for intermidiate steps to get from one workflow to another.
+- modified: all data that has been previouslt manipulated in this project, usually saved for intermidiate steps to get from one workflow to another.

 ### figures
 - Where figures are saved throughout the notebook.
 All figures are displayed in the ipynb notebooks, and some exclusively so.